zhangjinpeng87/hackernews-crawler/README.md

 ```
 crawler tidb-cloud-connection-addr 4000 https://hacker-news.firebaseio.com/v0
 ```
-For me, I use TiDB Cloud dev-tier as database to store data.
+For me, I used TiDB Cloud dev-tier as a database to store the data and wrote some SQL and then used retool to display the query results.

 ![aee3c3b4-228b-456f-9e9d-519af640fd46](https://user-images.githubusercontent.com/19700528/176884255-8118191e-c395-4fee-97f6-3559f70d48ec.jpeg)

-I wrote some SQLs and output the result in retool.

 Latest 500 new stories:
 ```